KamranBiglari/terraform-aws-containerize-redis/README.md

-# Terraform AWS Redis Cluster on ECS Fargate
+# Redis Cluster on AWS ECS Fargate using Terraform

 A Terraform module to deploy a production-ready Redis cluster on AWS ECS Fargate with automatic service discovery using AWS CloudMap.